Can you remember way back when Google first brought out Adwords? Early movers were generating traffic for a fraction of today’s costs.

 We think that it depends on what the objective of your campaign is and what you set out before starting.

-A few ways you can measure the impact of an outdoor advertising campaign:
+How you can measure the impact of an outdoor advertising campaign test:

 - Organic traffic increase